itays77/uniBuyProject/README.md

-U# UniBuy Project
+# UniBuy Project

 A full-stack e-commerce application for football kits with integrated payment processing through UniPaas.

 ## Overview

-UniBuy is an e-commerce platform that allows users to browse and purchase authentic football jerseys from top national teams.
+UniBuy is an e-commerce platform that allows users to browse and purchase football jerseys.
 The application features user authentication via Auth0, a product catalog, shopping cart functionality, and a checkout process with payment integration through UniPaas.

 ## Features